ciprianmiclaus2/etlrules/CONTRIBUTING.md

 If you are proposing a feature:

+* Start with the problem statement (the pain point, what problem are you trying to solve)
 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
 * Remember that this is a volunteer-driven project, and that contributions